-Emily Karleskint is originally from Jackson, MO a small town just outside of Cape Girardeau in Southeast Missouri.
+Emily Karleskint is originally from Jackson, MO, a small town just outside of Cape Girardeau in Southeast Missouri.
 Emily attended Jackson High School where she played softball and was a swimmer.
 Growing up, Emily’s parents kept her very involved in all things athletic.
 At the age of 3, she was a competitive skater and her passion to compete grew from there.
-Coming from an environment such as this, Emily was drawn to find a career in this field of work, and then she stumbled upon athletic training.
-Emily started as a freshman at Southeast Missouri State University and was admitted into their athletic training program the spring semester of her freshman year.
-Here, she was exposed to several different clinical settings and her passion for the field grew even more.
-Emily graduated with her Bachelors of Science in Athletic Training in May 2016 and became Board of Certification certified June 2016.
-In October 2016, she accepted a job as a float athletic trainer for a physical therapy company in St. Louis, MO.
-Over the next year she was exposed to working with athletes from 5-23, from elite competitive gymnasts, to high school students, to even working with U.S Soccer.
+Coming from an environment such as this, Emily was drawn to find a career in this field of work.
+She stumbled upon athletic training and started as a freshman at Southeast Missouri State University, where she was accepted into their athletic training program that spring.
+Here, she was exposed to several different clinical settings and her passion for the field continued to grow.
+Emily graduated with her Bachelor of Science in Athletic Training in May 2016 and became board certified in June 2016.
+Emily accepted her first position as a floating athletic trainer, working for a physical therapy company in St. Louis, MO.
+Emily has experience working with a vast array of athletes ranging from ages five to 23 years, from the high school level to elite level gymnasts.
+Emily has also worked with U.S Soccer.

 In July 2017, Emily joined our team at Athleticare Sports Health Foundation, where she worked with student-athletes at Ladue Horton Watkins High School as an associate athletic trainer.
 Emily currently works at Principia High School as their athletic trainer/strength and conditioning coach.
 She is pursuing her M.S. in Applied Exercise Science with a concentration in Sports Performance Training.

 Emily is a huge hockey fan and enjoys all things hockey.
 In her free time, you can catch Emily yelling at a TV screen at a local tavern with friends.